SmartSA2021/DevProgress/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the GitHub Developer Monitoring Platform!
+We welcome contributions to improve the GitHub Developer Empowerment Platform!
 Here's how you can help:

 ### 🛠️ Development Setup